 - Finnish picture books for children have long been reliable export goods around the world…Now young adult literature has also blazed a trail on to the international market.
 (Books From Finland)

-- Not much in the way of ‘anarchy’.
+- There’s not much in the way of ‘anarchy’.
 (The first children’s book by Alexandra Salmela, who has previously published a novel for adults, brings some sorely needed anarchy to Finnish storybooks. – Alexandra Salmela: Kirahviäiti ja muita hölmöjä aikuisia [Giraffe mummy and other silly adults]

 - Most Finnish board books have been following the contemporary trend for strong colour palettes with pared-down character designs. – from a review of Toivon talvi [Toivo’s winter] .